 What to Expect

-Please expect me to take an active approach and suggest solutions.
-We do not sit in silence.
+Please expect me to take part, clarify the situation and suggest solutions.

 Before the first session, we have a brief phone call to introduce ourselves.